-Nothing is ever really resolved says.
+Nothing is ever really resolved for East Ohio Gas Co., until his in the class discussions, Rood says.
 "You must recognize that we are still wrestling with the same problems that confronted the ancient Greeks and Romans human nature is the same through all periods of history.

-Every problem we study sim-"The Great Books program ply unfolds more problems.
+"Every problem we study sim-"The Great Books program ply unfolds more problems.
 If we THE CHALLENGE of discuss- has forced me to read much that arrived at a final answer we ing the ideas of great minds is I would never have read other- would have exhausted the subcrease of 13,000 over 1964 and purchase of books. slightly more than 3,000 over the next highest year, 1963.
-Of 662,-463 books borrowed, 195,243 were from the school libraries; the the latter circulating 4,385 books.
-Library are conscious of a steadtional materials to be used in the the Reference Department but librarians can be very busy helpdifficult questions only to find in the schools. that the circulation figure for the day was low.
+Of 662,-463 books borrowed, 195,243 were from the school libraries; the other 467,220 were from Main, of which of these titles to buy Madison and the Hospital library, for current and future use in the the latter circulating 4,385 books. the latter circulating 4,385 books. community presents a major The professional staff at Main challenge to the professional Library are conscious of a steadily larger demand for informational materials to be used in the Library.
+This is true not only of 10,267, making the book collecthe Reference Department but also on the first floor where the librarians can be very busy helping numbers of people with often 24,569 at Madison and the rest difficult questions only to find that the circulation figure for the day was low.